Drinks companies have their eyes on the ladies

 Since then, the fallout has affected the luxury goods industry as well as the alcoholic drinks sector.
 In a move to boost sales, China's leading baijiu producer, Kweichow Moutai Co Ltd, has rolled a new drink for women customers.

 U MEET comes in an elegant, elongated perfume-style bottle and is mixed with high-grade liquor from Moutai and natural blueberry juice.

-With a female population of about 630 million in China, leading beverage companies are hoping to tempt women consumers in the 18 to 59 age group, which makes up 60 percent of the overall total.
+With a female population of about 630 million in China, leading beverage companies are hoping to tempt women consumers in the 18 to 59 age group, who make up 60 percent of the overall total.
 U MEET, for example, comes in nine colors and will retail at 48 yuan a bottle.
-It is expected to become popular with the younger generation that love trendy nightclubs.
+It is expected to become popular with the younger generation, who love trendy nightclubs.

-But Moutai, which is famous for producing baijiu, which is made from a mixture of grains including rice, wheat and corn, faces tough competition in a crowded marketplace.
+But Moutai, which is famous for producing baijiu, which is made from a mixture of grains such as sorghum, wheat and corn, faces tough competition in a crowded marketplace.

 In another strategic move, Baileys is now collaborating with Costa Coffee, a UK coffee chain, to develop a beverage named Cortado for the Chinese market.

-Driving growth in China has become a priority for leading spirts labels such as Diageo and Pernord Ricard, a multinational beverages group based in France.
-Even Chinese companies that produce baijiu, which has 99 percent of market share in the spirits category, has felt the pain.
+Driving growth in China has become a priority for leading spirits labels such as Diageo and Pernod Ricard, a multinational beverages group based in France.
+Even Chinese companies that produce baijiu, which has 99 percent of market share in the spirits category, have felt the pain.

 Upmarket brands have cut prices by nearly 50 percent, according to a 2014 report released by Mintel Group Ltd, the global market research firm based in the UK.